gtumedei/irs-project/README.md

 - $lightRange = done - chase$
 - $thresholdRange = maxThreshold - minThreshold$ is the difference between the maximum and minimum allowed thresholds.
 During testing, we identified the values of 40nm and 10nm respectively

 With the above formula, the threshold value remains constant at $minThreshold$ until the robot detects a light value that is 25% below the $done$ level, then it starts growing linearly.

-In our tests, this has shown to grant a good sensitivity independently from the distance to the light source.
+For more details on the $chase$, $done$ and $threshold$ formulas, see the [full report](./docs/report.md).

 **Testing and results**

-This controller was tested by placing a flashlight that the robot has to reach in four different environments, letting the robot roam 10 times in each one and changing the position of the light between runs.
+This controller was tested by placing in four different environments a flashlight that the robot has to reach, and then letting it roam 10 times in each one and changing the position of the light between runs.
 During each test, the robot had a time of 60 seconds to find and reach the flashlight.

 1. **Room lit by the sunlight coming from a window**: due to the high ambient light level, the robot was unable to consistently reach the flashlight, leading to a final success rate of only 30%.
 2. **Room lit by a ceiling light**: the robot always reached the flashlight, provided it was able to detect it in the first place.
-Due to the quite high ambient light level, it had to wander very close (< 1m) to the flash light to detect it.
+Due to the quite high ambient light level, it had to wander very close (< 1m) to the flashlight to detect it.
 The end result was a 50% success rate, due to the limited amount of time the robot had at its disposal to find the light source.
 3. **Room with no light sources**: the robot was able to easily detect the flashlight from a 2m+ distance, achieving a success factor of 100%.
 4. **Room with no light sources and some cardboard boxes scattered around**: the robot reached the flashlight within 60 seconds in 80% of the cases, but was able to avoid any collision only in half of them, leading to a final success rate of 40%.
-Here, the obstacle avoidance behavior was also impaired by the
+Here, the obstacle avoidance behavior was also impaired by the additional bulk that the light sensors add to the robot's chassis.